njord-rs/njord/README.md

 - Ask a question on StackOverflow, we monitor for questions tagged with njord.

 - Report bugs with njord at https://github.com/mjovanc/njord/issues.

-- Join the Discussions and be part of the community at https://github.com/mjovanc/njord/discussions.

 ## Reporting Issues